mgaimann/mise-en-place/README.md

 My current theme is [tide](https://github.com/IlanCosman/tide).

+## Tmuxinator

+I am using the `.tmux.config` dotfile from [gpakosz](https://github.com/gpakosz/.tmux), and a custom `.tmux.config.local` file.
+It is installed by default into a folder named ~/repos/ and then symlinked.

+## SSH Keys

+There is a script that automates the generation and exchange of SSH keys between a remote and local.

 ## Manual items

 - Terminal: change the fonts in the preferences of your terminal to a Nerd Font (e.g. MesloLGS NF).